 - Dressing–A simple mix of olive oil and red wine vinegar.
 Use great quality for both and it brings out big flavors.

-How to Make Mediterranean Pasta Salad:
+How to Make This Mediterranean Pasta Salad:

-- Cook your pasta –First thing you'll want to do is cook your pasta.
+- Cook your pasta –The first thing you'll want to do is cook your pasta.
 I cook it just a couple of minutes past al-dente.
 I don't want it too firm, unlike when we're eating it with sauce but this is totally a judgment call.
 Once the pasta is done cooking, drain the water and set it aside in a very large mixing bowl.

 - Chop your veggies– When the pasta is done cooking, you can start chopping your veggies and adding them to the pasta.